1 Week in Budapest Itinerary: Best Things to Do

 As for where to experience this wide variety of wines in Budapest, we recommend exploring the local scene for different wine bars, cafes and restaurants as it’s often fun to stumble into your own surprising adventures, but we do have a few favorite recommendations:

-- Borfestivál (Budapest Wine Festival) – an annual wine festival held in September at Buda Castle, featuring wines from across Hungary (Sept.
-6-9, 2018)
+An annual wine festival held in September at Buda Castle, featuring wines from across Hungary.
+(September 7-10, 2023, Buda Castle).

 Wine Region Day Trips from Budapest